 Challenge the Blue Ridge Mountains

 Spectacular views, challenging climbs, both guaranteed to take your breath away.
 The Tour de Mountains is a day of bicycling up, down and around the Blue Ridge Mountains that surround the community of Sparta, North Carolina.
-You choose your ride distance with 25, 40, 60, 80 and 100 mile planned routes.
-Rides provide fully stocked rest stops every 10 to 15 miles and sag support.
+Plans are underway for the 2014 ride, so mark your calendar and make plans to come to our mountains.